Summer Opportunities in Anatomy Research

 - 3.0 minimum cumulative GPA.

 - Intention of pursuing a research-based graduate degree (traditional MS/PhD, or dual clinical/research degree such as DO/PhD, MD/PhD, DPT/PhD, etc.) and future career in the anatomical sciences (anatomy, biology, anthropology, paleontology, etc.).
 Students looking to attend professional school programs (e.g. DO, MD, DDS, PA, PT, RN) are encouraged to apply for other summer internship opportunities at UNTHSC.

 - Students from underrepresented populations are encouraged to apply.

 For more information about the SOAR program, please email the SOAR program director, Dr. Rachel Menegaz, at SOAR@unthsc.edu.

 For information about other undergraduate internship opportunities at UNTHSC, see the Undergraduate Summer Research Internships run by the Center for Diversity and International Programs.

-The SOAR Program is funded by the American Association for Anatomy Innovation Program.
+The 2019-2021 SOAR programs were funded by the American Association for Anatomy Innovations Program.

 This page was last modified on March 22, 2022